ntshuxekomakondo/free5gc.github.io/docs/guide/5-install-ueransim.md

 # Installing UERANSIM - a UE/RAN Simulator

-In this demo we will practice:
+In this demo we will practice the following:

 - Installing UERANSIM
 - Configuring free5GC and UERANSIM